retazo0018/Problem-Solving/README.md

-# Algorithms
+# Problem Solving

-Solution to few generic problems
+This repository contains code solutions to a few chosen problems and algorithms.